andres-foo/kanjidic2-extractor/README.md

 ## Resulting database
-The resulting database is created with the following sql:
+For reference, the resulting database is created with the following sql:
 ```
 CREATE TABLE IF NOT EXISTS kanjis  (
     literal TEXT NOT NULL PRIMARY KEY,